-A varied and healthy diet is essential to stay healthy at any age.
+A varied and healthy diet is essential to stay in good health at any age.
 This is especially true after the age of 40.

-It is normal for appetite and eating habits to vary with age.
+It is normal for appetite and eating habits to change with age.
 As metabolism slows down, some people’s appetite decreases.
-Paradoxically, it sometimes seems more difficult to maintain a healthy weight as you age, even if you feel you eat less!
+Paradoxically, it can seem harder to maintain a healthy weight as you age, even if you feel you are eating less!

-Vitamins and minerals are essential to the proper functioning of a number of biological processes, and to the body.
-Because most essential vitamins and minerals are not produced by the body, they must come from outside sources, such as food or daily supplements.
+Vitamins and minerals are essential for the proper functioning of a number of biological processes, including the body.
+Since most essential vitamins and minerals are not produced by the body, they must come from outside sources, such as food or daily supplements.

 Vitamin and mineral supplements cannot replace good eating habits.
-However, they can be useful to deal with shortfalls or to prevent or treat certain illnesses.
+However, they can be useful to make up for deficiencies or to prevent or treat certain illnesses.

-The vitamins and minerals most likely to be insufficient in older people include:
+The vitamins and minerals most likely to be deficient in older people include:

 Fibre is associated with a number of health benefits: